storj/storj/docs/design/storagenode-downtime-tracking.md

 ### InfluxDB

-The designed system uses a SQL database for storing the Storage Nodes downtime.
+The designed system uses a SQL database for storing the storage nodes downtime.
 Alternatively it could use [InfluxDB time-series database](https://www.influxdata.com/).

 The advantages are: